rittmananalytics/langchain-looker-sql-agent/README.md

 *   Correct path to the Looker JDBC driver JAR.
 *   Looker credentials and permissions for the SQL Interface.
 *   Python package import errors (ensure `pip install -e .` or package installation).

-## Contributing
-(Optional: Add guidelines if you plan to accept contributions)

 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](./LICENSE) file for details.